-Beneficiaries must receive a written NOABD when the MHP takes any of the actions described above.
+- Beneficiaries must receive a written NOABD when the MHP takes any of the actions described above.
 The Plan must give beneficiaries timely and adequate notice of an adverse benefit determination in writing, consistent with the requirements in 42 CFR §438.10.
 The federal regulations delineate the requirements for content of the NOABDs.
-The NOABD must explain all of the following:

-- 1. The adverse benefit determination the Plan has made or intends to make; - 2.
+The NOABD must explain all of the following: - 1.
+The adverse benefit determination the Plan has made or intends to make. - 2.
 A clear and concise explanation of the reason(s) for the decision.
-For determinations based on medical necessity criteria, the notice must include the clinical reasons for the decision.
-The Plan shall explicitly state why the beneficiary's condition does not meet specialty mental health services and/or DMC-ODS medical necessity criteria; - 3.
+For determinations based on criteria for access to medically necessary SMHS, the notice must include the clinical reasons for the decision.
+The Plan shall explicitly state why the member's condition does not meet specialty mental health services and/or DMC-ODS criteria for access to medically necessary services criteria. - 3.
 A description of the criteria used.
-This includes medical necessity criteria, and any processes, strategies, or evidentiary standards used in making such determinations; - 4.
-The beneficiary's right to be provided upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the beneficiary's adverse benefit determination.

-Decisions shall be communicated to the beneficiary in writing.
+This includes criteria for access to medically necessary SMHS, and processes, strategies, or evidentiary standards used in making such determinations; and reference to specific regulations or payment authorization procedures that support the decision. - 4.
+The member's right to be provided upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the beneficiary's adverse benefit determination. - 5.
+The member's right to a second opinion from a network provider, or for the Plan to arrange for the member to obtain a second opinion outside the network, at no cost to the member. - Decisions shall be communicated to the member in writing.
 In addition, decisions shall be communicated to the provider initially by telephone or facsimile, and then in writing, except for decisions rendered retrospectively.
 For written notification to the provider, the Plan must also include the name and direct telephone number or extension of the decision-maker.
 Programs shall review the client's chart for an emergency contact.
 If the program has a Release of Information on file for the individual, they are to send the NOABD to the emergency contact.
-If not, document the inability to reach client on the NOABD log and place a copy of the NOABD in the log as well.
+If not, document the inability to reach client on the NOABD log and place a copy of the

+NOABD in the log as well.

-If the Plan can substantiate through documentation that effective processes are in place to allow the provider to easily contact the decision-maker through means other than a direct phone number (e.g., telephone number to the specific unit of the Utilization Management Department that handles provider appeals directly), a direct telephone number or extension is not required.
+• If the Plan can substantiate through documentation that effective processes are in place to allow the provider to easily contact the decision-maker through means other than a direct phone number (e.g., telephone number to the specific unit of the Utilization Management Department that handles provider appeals directly), a direct telephone number or extension is not required.
 However, the Plan must conduct ongoing oversight to monitor the effectiveness of this process.